Thursday, 11 July 2024

 Rv ANDREW KAZAR

-"I think that the hearts have got to meet first before the minds can meet, and Sri Lanka is fortunate in that we have four if not more of all the great religions of the world: Buddhism, Christianity, Hindu and Islam.
+"I think that the hearts have got to meet first before the minds can meet, and Sri Lanka is fortunate in that we have four, if not more, of all the great religions of the world: Buddhism, Christianity, Hinduism, and Islam.

-"And each of those religions with out exception teach tolerance, com- passion and love ... and I feel that it's a process that we have began here today."
+"And each of those religions, without exception, teaches tolerance, compassion, and love ... and I feel that it's a process that we have begun here today."

 No comments: